multimind-dev/multimind-sdk/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-The Apache License 2.0 is a permissive license that:
-- Allows commercial use
-- Allows modification
-- Allows distribution
-- Allows private use
-- Includes a patent grant
-- Includes a limitation of liability
-- Includes a warranty disclaimer

 For more information about the Apache License 2.0, visit [apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ## 🌟 Support